thomasjohnkane/snooze/README.md

 If this method is not present on your notification, the notification will *not* be interrupted.
 Consider creating a shouldInterupt trait if you'd like to repeat conditional logic on groups of notifications.

+**Conditionally turn off scheduler**

+If you would like to disable sending of scheduled notifications, set an env variable of `SCHEDULED_NOTIFICATIONS_DISABLED` to `true`.
+You will still be able to schedule notifications, and they will be sent once the scheduler is enabled.

+This could be useful for ensuring that scheduled notifications are only sent by a specific server, for example.

 ## Running the Tests

 ```bash